Charlesllamas/Code-Editor-PCF/README.md

     ```bash
     cd CodeEditorSolution
     ```

-3. Initialize your Dataverse solution project with the following command

-    ```bash
-    pac solution init --publisher-name mslearn --publisher-prefix msl
-    ```
-4. Inform your solution project its components will be added during the build

-    ```bash
-    pac solution add-reference --path ..
-    ```
-5. To generate your solution's zip file, use Microsoft Build Engine, or msbuild for short.
+3. To generate your solution's zip file, use Microsoft Build Engine, or msbuild for short.
 You'll only need to use the /restore flag the first time the solution project is built.
 In every subsequent build, you'll need to run msbuild only.
 The path to your MSBuild.exe can be different depending on the version of Visual Studio you've installed on your machine.
    ```bash
     "C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\MSBuild\Current\Bin\MSBuild.exe" /t:build /restore
     ```